OndrejLosensky/OndrejLosensky/README.md

 ## 💬 About me
-I am still in High School graduating Spring 2024.
-Mostly I am working with JavaScript or TypeScript in React.js, but I also really love to create Python scripts that speed up my work or make it easier for me.
+In spring 2024 i am graduating High School.
+I am working with JavaScript or TypeScript in React.js, but I also really love to create Python scripts that speed up my work or make it easier for me.
 Also I really love Graphics Design so I try to make everything look good.
 For mostly all my styling I use TailwindCSS.
 All projects that can be uploaded on web are hosted on Netlify.com

 You can always contact me on my e-mail.
 I am opened to new **opportunities & jobs**